owain-stratton/d3_w0rk5h0p/README.md

 1. X axis currently only shows **one year 1970**.
 2. Animate the chart as the component mounts, hint: use `componentDidMount()` lifecycle method.
 3. Add mouse events to show the user a tooltip when they interact with the chart, hint: add eventListeners to component lifecycle methods.
+4. Add some ancillary data to give the fertility data more context.
+Perhaps there were some political decisions made that caused rates to rise and fall.

 ### Data